top of page

 What is Burtonsville Day Celebration?

-Burtonsville Day Celebration is an annual interactive community event that takes place in the Eastern Part of Montgomery County at Burtonsville, Maryland.
-This annual celebration involves diverse members of Burtonsville residents, notable members of local organizations, event sponsors, local businesses, non-profit organizations, and representatives of county and state agencies, representatives of local schools, students and children of all ages, volunteers and organizers who join to participate in different activities.
-The event activities include parade, floats, and marching group festivals, business displays, live bands, and craft fairs, games for children, and entertainment, food trucks/food vendors.
+The Burtonsville Day Celebration is an annual community festival brings together the diverse residents of Burtonsville, local businesses, nonprofit organizations, county and state officials, school leaders, and children of all ages.
+The event activities include a parade, floats, business displays, live bands, craft fairs, games for children, and food vendors.

 How and when did the celebration start?

 On the bright day of Saturday, September 28, 1991, the Burtonsville Day Celebration was launched.
-According to the report by the Free Press newspaper of October 3, 1991 the festival drew more than 2,500 people who came from all places to be part of that event.
-The activities took place the whole day on both sides of Route 29 in Burtonsville, Maryland.
+According to a report by the Free Press newspaper dated October 3, 1991 the festival drew more than 2,500 people, who came from all over the region.
+The activities took place the whole day on both sides of Route 29.

-The next event was at the Burtonsville Elementary School where School majorettes twirled batons and antique cars lined up while residents assembled along Route 198.
-The Parade Judges’ stand was near Burtonsville Baptist Church where parade groups stopped and performed.
+The next event was at the Burtonsville Elementary School where school majorettes twirled batons and antique cars lined up while residents assembled along Route 198.
+The Parade Judges’ stand was near Burtonsville Baptist Church, where parade groups stopped and performed.
 The crafts, gaming activities, entertainment and food vendors assembled at the Lions’ Den which served as the main venue for the festival.
-At the conclusion of the festival awards were given out to the participants.
-There were eleven categories of awards which included awards for float, community service, Fire unit, Marching Band, Boy Scout unit, Girls Scout, Clowns, Antique car, Antique Fire Unit, Marching unit and School Patrol.
+At the conclusion of the festival, awards were given out to the participants.
+There were eleven categories of awards which included awards for float, community service, fire unit, marching band, boy scout unit, girl scout unit, clowns, antique car, antique Fire Unit, marching unit and school Patrol.

 1999 Logo.jpg